wizardofzos/pyracf/docs/_build/markdown/RuleVerifier.md

 Rules are a dictionary (dict), the description of the rule is the key of a dict entry.
 Normally, yaml ignores entries with a duplicate description, however, RulesVerifier issues a warning and creates a unique key.

 The entry value is a list, the first element of the list identifies the table or tables this rule works on.
 The table name is identified by the *Prefix* value shown in [Record types and properties](DataFrames.md#dataframes).
-The table name can also be a dynamic table created with the `save:` directive.
+The table name can also be a dynamic table created with the `save` directive.

 Subsequent list elements are test criteria.

 Test criteria are a dict.
 The keys of the criteria dict are referred to as directives.
-A single `test` directive is required, all others are optional.
+An output directive is required, that is `save` or `test`, all others are optional.

 ### class, -class